-- 32. Questions which relate to specific audit procedures and/or in relation to specific parts of the financial report are addressed by reference to the fact that the auditor's report relates to the financial report taken as a whole.
-In this context, it is not appropriate for the auditor to address individual audit procedures or financial report components.
+- 36. Questions which relate to specific audit procedures are addressed by reference to the fact that the auditor's report relates to the financial report taken as a whole.
 The auditor indicates that the nature of audit procedures result in many types of audit evidence being obtained and drawn upon to provide sufficient appropriate audit evidence with which to form an opinion on a financial report.
-Further, dDiscussion of particular procedures in isolation could be misleading. - 33.
-Auditors may find it useful to refer also to ASA 100 Preamble to AUASB Standards and ASA 101 Preamble to Australian Auditing Standards, which sets out how the AUASB Standards are to be understood, interpreted and applied, to explain to members that Australian Auditing Standards contain mandatory requirements relating to the planning, conduct and reporting of an audit.
+Further, discussion of particular procedures in isolation could be misleading when discussing KAM. - 37.
+Auditors may find it useful to refer also to ASA 100 Preamble to AUASB Standards and ASA 101 Preamble to Australian Auditing Standards, which set out how the AUASB Standards are to be understood, interpreted and applied, to explain to members that Australian Auditing Standards contain mandatory requirements relating to the planning, conduct and reporting of an audit.
 Each Auditing Standard describes the procedures to be performed for various aspects of the audit, and is relevant only as an integral component of the whole audit process.